philzook58/philzook58.github.io/_posts/2022-10-03-duckegg-post.md

 The [HYTRADBOI Jam](https://www.hytradboi.com/jam) gave me the little oomph I needed to go ahead and build something I've been thinking about for a couple months: Duckegg ([repo](https://github.com/philzook58/duckegg)).
 Duckegg is an embedded python datalog / egraph implementation built around duckdb to supply it's core functionality.

 Egraphs are a data structure for performing nondestructive term rewriting and equational reasoning.
-This graph can be represented and queried as tables (each enode becomes a row in the corresponding table of it's symbol where the last entry is the eclass of the enode itself, the "output" of the function).
+This graph can be represented and queried as tables (each enode becomes a row in the corresponding table of it's symbol where the last column is the eclass of the enode itself, the "output" of the function).
 The various rebuilding operation can also be represented as SQL operations.
 The hope basically is that duckdb is so good that the translation cost into SQL is worth it.

 DuckDB is making waves as a performant, embedded, easy-to-deploy OLAP (analytical processing) database.
 SQLlite is a marvel, but it is meant for  OLTP workloads.
 This use case seems like a better fit for duckdb.